Marvel Action Universe: Dungeons & Dragons

 The 1983 animated television series based on TSR's Dungeons & Dragons role-playing game.
 A co-production of Marvel Productions and TSR.
 The show's story editors were Hank Saroyan (who voice directed the series) and Steve Gerber, both of whom contributed episodes and had a firm hand in the writing of the series.
 The level of violence was controversial for American children's television at the time, and the script of one episode, "The Dragon's Graveyard", was almost shelved because the characters contemplated killing their nemesis Venger.
 In 1985, the National Coalition on Television Violence demanded that the Federal Communications Commission run a warning during each broadcast stating that Dungeons & Dragons had been linked to real life violent deaths.
 The series spawned more than 100 different licenses, and the show led its time slot for two years.

-The general premise of the show is that a group of children are pulled into the "Realm of Dungeons & Dragons" by taking a magical dark ride on aroller coaster.
+The general premise of the show is that a group of children are pulled into the "Realm of Dungeons & Dragons" by taking a magical dark ride on a roller coaster.
 Invariably, the children try to return home, but often take detours to help people, or find that their fates are intertwined with the fate of others.

 Upon arriving in the Realm, the children are a little out of place, but the Dungeon Master, named for the referee in the role-playing game, assuming the role of their mentor, appears and gives them each a class and a magical item to suit that class.

 The Incredible Hulk

 The 1982 animated series based on the Marvel Comics character of the same name.
 The series was based upon the Hulk comic in regards to the origin story (albeit with supposedly alien involvement rather than Soviet spies), as well as featuring characters from the comics including Rick Jones, Ned Talbot, Betty Ross, Thunderbolt Ross, and She-Hulk.
-Yet only one classic Hulk villain appeared in a single episode of the series, the Leader, with original characters and villains normally associated with other Marvel characters appearing in the other episodes.
+Only one Hulk villain appeared in a single episode of the series, the Leader, with original characters and villains normally associated with other Marvel characters appearing in the other episodes.